Membership Overview

 by Doug Dvorak

-The sales profession is the highest paying hard work and the lowest paying easy work.
-Virtually, the sky is the limit in earning potential in sales.
-So it’s obvious that such a profession would require a disciplined and professional approach.
 A casual and halfhearted approach would only result in lost opportunities and revenues in this field.
-To rise in sales your approach has to be thoroughly professional.
+To rise in sales, your approach has to be thoroughly professional.
 In fact, the more professional you are in your approach the more money you can make.
-The professional approach to sales is based on certain principles that anybody can follow and master easily.

-An ordinary approach to sales is what produces mediocre sales people.
-A professional approach on the other hand transforms an ordinary sales person into a super achiever.
+An ordinary approach to sales is what produces mediocre salespeople.
+A professional approach on the other hand transforms an ordinary salesperson into a super achiever.

 About the author